Preferred installation procedures

-The procedures in this section describe the preferred method for installing the UNIX LSAM.
+The procedures in this section describe the preferred method for installing the Unix Agent.
 For the legacy method, refer to Legacy Installation Procedures.

-The UNIX LSAM installation is initiated by the install_agent script.
-The script can be executed to install, upgrade, or add one or more instance(s) of the LSAM at the same time.
+The Unix Agent installation is initiated by the install_agent script.
+The script lets you install, upgrade, or add one or more instance(s) of the agent at the same time.

 Transferring the installation files is the preferred installation method.
 For the initial release, you will need to transfer the script to the target machine.
-Follow the steps provided in this section to do so.
+To transfer the installation files, complete the following steps:

-The install_agent script is included in the UNIX LSAM image in version 05.20.30 or later.
+The install_agent script is included in the Unix Agent image in version 05.20.30 or later.

 To reduce the number of command arguments, there is not an option to specify the lsamexe.tar file.
 Instead, the script is designed to look for the file with the .tar extension and not a specific filename, and will expect to find only one such file type in the working directory.

 Prior to running the script, you can optionally configure the installation parameters for the platform.
-A text editor (e.g., vi) can be used to edit the install_agent script.
+A text editor (e.g., vi) lets you edit the install_agent script.

 The following example identifies the default settings: